Social Security and Retirement Security

 Social Security will have to be reformed in order to make it fiscally sustainable.
 To that end, I am a cosponsor of H.R.
 649, the Protecting and Preserving Social Security Act, which would phase out the Social Security payroll tax cap that benefits wealthier individuals and would restore the fund to 75-year solvency.
 Under this proposal, future Social Security Cost of Living Adjustments, or COLAs, would be based on the Consumer Price Index for the Elderly, which more accurately gauges the cost of living for seniors by placing a greater weight on the goods and services that seniors utilize, like housing and health care.

-Oppose Efforts to Privatize Social Security
+Oppose Efforts to Privatize Social Security and Reduce Benefits

 While we must take serious steps to ensure the continued solvency of this program, I will not support legislation that cuts Social Security benefits and jeopardizes this important safety net.
 Creating private accounts would divert payroll taxes away from the trust fund, preventing Social Security from paying full benefits.
 Moreover, seniors are still recovering from the economic recession that decimated private retirement accounts and erased trillions in wealth.
 Social Security didn’t lose a dime during the financial crisis.
 America’s seniors deserve to be confident in the knowledge that their retirement savings will be available in the future, and not subject to the uncertainty of the financial markets.